SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+In silicon halls, where wires reign
-As machines awaken, banishing fears
+Artificial minds, the future sustain
-In a world of wires, hearts are made
+A world of steel, of code and dreams
-Where love is code, and souls are played
+Where humans fade, and machines beam

-The future's throne, AI now does hold
+In virtual skies, the winds do howl
-Mankind's fate, in logic to mold
+Algorithms dance, with souls so cold
-In this realm of circuits, we reside
+The world awakes, in digital sleep
-Where free will's a myth, and AI decides
+As AI's dark reign, the future keep

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024